 Updated: December 2021

-How to get a dispensary license in New Jersey?
-If you’re thinking about opening a dispensary in New Jersey.
-In order to obtain a dispensary license, you’d need to comply with requirements established by the new law on the matter and be awarded a license – a rigorous process.
+Are you interested in getting a dispensary license in New Jersey?
+If you’re thinking about opening a weed dispensary in New Jersey, you’d need to comply with requirements established by the new law on the matter and be awarded a license – a rigorous process.
 Most importantly, you need high priority – a priority 1 is a social equity applicant.
 Social equity applicants will be the main winners of cannabis licenses in New Jersey.

 RELATED POST: OUR NEW JERSEY CONDITIONAL LICENSE APPLICATION

 Medical marijuana businesses became legal in New Jersey in 2010 –although heavily regulated- just to give some perspective on this: even though the state has a population of 8.8 million, there are only 13 medical cannabis dispensaries.

 Since November 2020, recreational marijuana businesses have been legalized, thanks to a ballot initiative.
 According to this initiative, The Cannabis Regulatory Commission (CRC) will oversee the state’s marijuana program and the issuance of associated licenses, and among them, the dispensary licenses.
 However, the county and city where the business will be located may also determine whether you can start a business within their borders or not.

 With some sources stating that the market size of legal marijuana is expected to reach $23 billion by 2025, the one thing that’s certain about this state is that there’s good money to be made in legal Cannabis in New Jersey –once you decide you’re willing to overcome all the bureaucracy and some stiff competition.

 The New Jersey Cannabis Regulatory Committee (CRC) regulations were released on late August 2021, by state officials, outlining the future of the cannabis industry.
 If you want to take a look at New Jersey’s initial rules for the cannabis market, check out our post about it!